trilioData/kubernetes-ingress/docs-web/intro/how-nginx-ingress-controller-works.md

 ![IC process components](how-nginx-ingress-controller-works-images/ic-process-components.png)

 * For every resource type the IC monitors, it creates an [*Informer*](https://pkg.go.dev/k8s.io/client-go@v0.21.0/tools/cache#SharedInformer).
 The *Informer* includes a *Store* that holds the resources of that type.
 To keep the *Store* in sync with the latest versions of the resources in the cluster, the *Informer* calls the Watch and List *Kubernetes APIs* for that resource type (see the arrow *1.
-Watches and Lists* on the diagram).
+Watch and List* on the diagram).
 * When a change happens in the cluster (for example, a new resource is created), the *Informer* updates its *Store* and invokes [*Handlers*](https://pkg.go.dev/k8s.io/client-go@v0.21.0/tools/cache#ResourceEventHandler) (see the arrow *2.
-Invokes*) for that *Informer*.
+Invoke*) for that *Informer*.
 * The IC registers handlers for every *Informer*.
 Most of the time, a *Handler* creates an entry for the affected resource in the *Workqueue* where a workqueue element includes the type of the resource and its namespace and name.
 (See the arrow *3.
-Puts*.)
+Put*.)
 * The *Workqueue* always tries to drain itself: if there is an element at the front, the queue will remove the element and send it to the *Controller* by calling a callback function.
 (See the arrow *4.
-Sends*.)
+Send*.)
 * The *Controller* is the primary component in the IC, which represents the control loop.
 We explain the components in [The Control Loop](#the-control-loop) section.
 For now, it suffices to know that to process a workqueue element, the *Controller* component gets the latest version of the resource from the *Store* (see the arrow *5.
-Gets*), reconfigures *NGINX* according to the resource (see the arrow *6.
-Reconfigures*), updates the resource status, and emits an event via the *Kubernetes API* (see the arrow  *7.
-Updates status and emits events*).
+Get*), reconfigures *NGINX* according to the resource (see the arrow *6.
+Reconfigure*), updates the resource status, and emits an event via the *Kubernetes API* (see the arrow  *7.
+Update status and emit event*).

 ### The Control Loop